NikhilAcharya149/German-bank-credit-risk-K-means-/README.md

-# German-bank-credit-risk-K-means-
+# Segmentation of customers of German bank
-The data is accessed via https://www.kaggle.com/uciml/german-credit Content of the data set:
+The data is accessed via folowing link: https://www.kaggle.com/uciml/german-credit Content of the data set:

 1. Age (numeric)